xwxb/my-weekly-stars-langcat/README.md

 *   [SamurAIGPT/EmbedAI](https://github.com/SamurAIGPT/EmbedAI) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks

-*   [notlmn/copy-as-markdown](https://github.com/notlmn/copy-as-markdown) - 🖱 Browser extension to copy hyperlinks, images, and selected text as Markdown with GFM support
+*   [notlmn/copy-as-markdown](https://github.com/notlmn/copy-as-markdown) - 📋 Browser extension to copy text as Markdown (with GFM and MathML support)

 *   [pcottle/learnGitBranching](https://github.com/pcottle/learnGitBranching) - An interactive git visualization and tutorial.
 Aspiring students of git can use this app to educate and challenge themselves towards mastery of git!